Audio version read by Rev. Steven Lane Taylor, B.Msc. – Decision Making: Who Makes the Decisions?

-How life turns out, or how it is going for anyone is based on what decisions one has made, to one’s betterment or detriment.
+How life turns out—or how it is going for anyone—is based on what decisions one has made, to one’s betterment or detriment.

 From schoolyard adolescence to the adult environments of human life in this earthly dimension, the personal ego identity is accepted as being the decision maker in one’s life.
 The personal ego becomes involved in a personal learning process based on what one’s parents believe and then expands into the beliefs of educators, politicians, scientists, and, for the majority, religions.
 The personal ego builds what it knows about life and how to live it based on a composite from all these sources of what is and what is not.

 Please take serious note that a person whose decision-making is being guided by Universal God Presence will not always have what would appear to be a positive outcome by worldly standards.
-Recognize this as a temporary adjustment by Spirit to one’s Soul journey; for, when all the cosmic dust has settled and one looks back in hindsight, the blessing of such an outcome will be apparent.
+Recognize this as a temporary adjustment by Spirit to one’s Soul journey; for when all the cosmic dust has settled and one looks back in hindsight, the blessing of such an outcome will be apparent.

-So, under God Presence, even when decision-making may not seem to be working things out for the physical moment, know that they really are being worked out in the Eternal Moment—and after all, that’s where one really lives and has Eternal Beingness.
+So, under God Presence, even when decision-making may not seem to be working things out for the physical moment, know that things really are being worked out in the Eternal Moment—and after all, that’s where one really lives and has Eternal Beingness.